 Rise of the Sea Dragon is a project with two key strands.
 It focuses on the training of local music practitioners, through a CPD programme, designed to equip members of this workforce with the necessary skills and experience to continue developing gamelan delivery in Hull in future.
 This CPD project will involve practical training sessions with Emily Crossland (director of Leeds' Golden Thread Gamelan and performer with York's Gamelan Sekar Petak) and members of London's Southbank Gamelan Players.
 The CPD strand also links to the second, workshop-focused strand, in which young people from the local community will be invited to take part in practical learning and playing sessions, led by gamelan experts and trainees.
 Experienced gamelan practitioners will gradually pass leadership over to the trainees and will provide opportunities for them to reflect on and share their practice.

-Music4U is delighted to announce that our four gamelan trainees are percussionist Gary Hammond, community artist and musician Charles Huckvale, community musician and performer Donna Smith, and composer/cellist and artistic collaborator Ellen Jordan.
+Our four gamelan trainees are percussionist Gary Hammond, community artist and musician Charles Huckvale, community musician and performer Donna Smith, and composer/cellist and artistic collaborator Ellen Jordan.